 Squibler also has a tremendous outlining tool.
 Chapters and scenes can be written in whatever order you wish, but easily dragged and dropped into a different place later if something needs to change!

-Once your book is edited and complete, it allows you to export easily as a PDF or Kindle e-book.
+Once your book is edited and complete, it allows you to export easily as a PDF or Kindle e-book, perfect for self-publishing on Amazon.
 It also helps you format for print publishing if that is what you choose, all while maintaining perfect image resolution.